COVID-19 Resource Center

 Covid-19 Resource Center

 The Covid-19 Pandemic reshaped how we get around, and even the places we are going to.
-At the height of the pandemic, NCMM was focused on assembling information on what organizations around the country were doing to keep their communities safe and cared for to share with mobility managers and transportation professionals across the country.
+At the height of the pandemic, NCMM focused on assembling information on what organizations around the country were doing to keep their communities safe and cared for to share with mobility managers and transportation professionals across the country.
 Below, you will find innovative strategies transit agencies, community organizations, and government agencies undertook and continue to use.
+Included are excellent examples of incidental use of transit property and equipment.

 Lessons Learned from the Covid-19 Pandemic